nikostsafos/employmentEducationSpatialSurvey/README.md

 **css**: CSS style for the page.

 **data**: Clean CSV data files for web rendering.
-Also R code to process data for web rendering.
+Also R code to process data.

 **img**: Open graph image for link sharing